wizd/mcp-proxy/README.md

 ## Thanks

-This project was inspired by the [adamwattis/mcp-proxy-server](https://github.com/adamwattis/mcp-proxy-server) project
+- This project was inspired by the [adamwattis/mcp-proxy-server](https://github.com/adamwattis/mcp-proxy-server) project
+- If you have any questions about deployment, you can refer to  [《在 Docker 沙箱中运行 MCP Server》](https://miantiao.me/posts/guide-to-running-mcp-server-in-a-sandbox/)([@ccbikai](https://github.com/ccbikai))

 ## License